SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_external_table.rst

    * - ``RECORD DELIMITER``
      - Specifies the record delimiter for CSV files.
 Defaults to a newline, ``\n``
    * - ``AWS_ID``, ``AWS_SECRET``
-     - Credentials for authenticated S3 access
+     - Specifies the authentication details for secured S3 buckets.

 Examples
 ===========